-And just in case you have a demanding young child like I do and need to prepare dinner whenever you can, I discovered that you can make this ahead.
+Yes, you can!
+Just in case you have a demanding young child like I do and need to prepare dinner whenever you can, I discovered that you can make this ahead.
 Simply reheat it by covering with aluminium foil and popping in the oven at 325F/140C for 20 minutes.
-I wasn’t sure how cooked fish would turn out reheated, but it wasn’t at all dry or overcooked!
+I wasn’t sure how cooked fish would turn out reheated, but it wasn’t at all dry or overcooked.

-- 300 to 350 grams (10 to 12 ounces) small potatoes (with skin on), scrubbed and chopped in half or thirds (or more depending on size of potatoes)
+- 10 ounces potatoes small with skin on, scrubbed and chopped in half or thirds (or more depending on size of potatoes)

 - 1 tablespoon sweet chili sauce